-Getting Health Benefits and Disability Compensation for Water Contamination at Camp Lejeune
+Health Benefits and Disability Comp for Contamination at Camp Lejeune

 Veterans and their families may be eligible for compensation and health care due to cancers and other illnesses caused by contaminated Camp Lejeune drinking water.

 Drinking water supplies at the Marine Corps base at Camp Lejeune, North Carolina were contaminated with chemicals, including trichloroethylene (TCE), benzene, perchloroethylene (PCE), and vinyl chloride, from 1957 to 1987.
 TCE is a metal degreaser and PCE is used in dry cleaning.
 In early 1985, the wells with contaminants in them were shut down.

 Many Marine veterans and their families became ill as a result of this toxic drinking water.
 Cancers in particular are common among vets and their spouses and children who used to live at Camp Lejeune.
 Veterans and their families who have suffered due to these illnesses are entitled to compensation and health care for their illnesses.